-Clearly, there are reasons to be concerned that a shift from snow to more rain may result in a decrease of GW recharge.
-Therefore, long-term monitoring of GW recharge should become a topic of discussion for FRB watershed management.as an early warning system (Earman and Dettinger, 2008).
+Many authors raise concerns that a shift from snow to more rain may result in a decrease of GW recharge.
+Therefore, long-term monitoring of GW recharge should become a topic of discussion for FRB watershed management as an early warning system (as expressed by Earman and Dettinger, 2008).

-The dilemma is that there is no track-record of experience in long-term GW recharge monitoring, although there is no lack of tools to measure GW recharge and estimates have been conducted in many places.
+The dilemma is that there is no track-record of experience in long-term GW recharge monitoring, although there is no lack of tools to measure GW recharge and one time estimates have been conducted in many places.
 It is not clear if by now (in 2016) we are any closer to developing experience in long-term GW recharge monitoring.
 Nevertheless, this matter should be further explored.